kristastadler/neos/README.md

 - Does this adhere to SRP?

+No, not at all.

 - How would you utilize encapsulation and abstraction to refactor this code?

+start.rb should strictly be a runner file.
+There shouldn't be so much happening there. near_earth_objects.rb is one giant method inside the class.
+It should be broken out into a def initialize with helper methods.

 - What tools/strategies could you utilize to make this code adhere to SRP?
+Make more objects!
+Use TDD to make sure functionality isn't lost.
+Encapsulate small chunks of code so they can be reused.

 ---